toshas/torch-fidelity/doc/sphinx/source/usage_cmd.md

 ## Efficient computation of ISC and PPL

-Efficient computation of ISC and PPL for `input1`, and FID and KID between a generative model stored in `~/generator.onnx` and CIFAR-10 training split:
+Efficient computation of ISC and PPL for `input1`, and FID, KID, and MIND between a generative model stored in `~/generator.onnx` and CIFAR-10 training split:

 ```